-- Place them intuitively within your tool, so they’re exactly where users will look if they’re in trouble
+- Place them where users intuitively look within your tool, so they’re exactly where they would expect.

-- Also, mention an alternative support solution that users can access if your in-app systems fail
+- Mention an alternative support solution for users to access if your in-app systems fail.

-Wufoo used emoticons on support forums to give users a way to vent their frustration, dramatically improving clients’ moods during tough situations.
+Wufoo used emoticons on support forums, giving users a way to vent their frustration, and dramatically improving clients’ moods during tough situations.

 3. Ensure what you deliver surpasses your claims

-One way to embrace transparency is by taking the focus away from the appearance or how buzzworthy your UX is and focusing on functionality.
+One way of embracing transparency is to take the focus away from the appearance and gimmickry of your UX, and instead place it on functionality.
 Sometimes, the best UX isn’t what looks best, it’s what:

-- Enables users to perform tasks that are otherwise elusive
+- Enables users to perform tasks that are otherwise difficult.

-- Disclose your security measures and how you intend to produce client data
+- Disclose your security measures and how you intend to protect client data.

-People are getting more paranoid about data trade and security breaches, and addressing that issue is an important part of creating a safe and reliable SaaS user experience.
+People are more concerned than ever about data trade and security breaches, and addressing these issues is important to create a safe and reliable SaaS user experience.

 4. Use intuitive hints when releasing updates

 - Creating an optimized feature update hierarchy, so the most intuitive features are released first.
-Plan your updates in such a way that users can discover them as they're using your tool, effortlessly.
+Plan your updates so they are discovered effortlessly while your tool is being used.

-For instance, if you want your users to click on a certain button on logging in, you could make it vibrate, or draw attention to it with contrasting colors or position it prominently.
+For instance, if you want your users to click on a certain button when logging in, you could make it vibrate, or draw attention to it with color or positioning.

-- Using hints within the tool, and releasing the support documents needed.
-Create little hints that make discovery fun and rewarding.
+- Using hints within the tool to make discovery fun and rewarding, and releasing the support documents needed.

 For instance, social media management tool DrumUp uses hints and dialogue boxes to explain what some features within the app are supposed to do.